salesforce/design-system-react/tests/README.md

   * Because they are often easier to debug in the browser, mouse/keyboard user interaction testing should be done using Mocha.

 ### Storybook

-* Add each Jest snapshot as a story to Storybook for manual testing.
+Add each Jest snapshot as a story to Storybook for manual testing.

+`npm start` and browse to [http://localhost:9001](http://localhost:9001) to view Storybooks.

 ## Sample Mocha Test File